 Special programs for focused study

 Mitchell Hamline offers students specialized instruction across a range of areas.
-Our Dispute Resolution Institute has been ranked among the top 5 programs of its kind by U.S. News & World Report for the last 18 years, and our health law program is ranked 11th in the nation on the strength of our Health Law Institute.
+Our Dispute Resolution Institute has been ranked in the top nine by U.S. News & World Report for the last 23 years, and our health law program is ranked nationally on the strength of our Health Law Institute.
 Those are just two of our most prominent centers and institutes.

 Mitchell Hamline Centers and Institutes